SiLab-Bonn/beam_telescope_analysis/README.md

 *Note:*
 The columns `column` and `row` can be provided as float data type if x/y coordinates instead of indices are available.

+### Notes about performance and memory usage

+The code is generally optimized for low memory footprint.
+For example, it reads data slices from the HDF5 file, processes the data chunk, adds results to histograms/arrays, and then goes to the next data slice.

+The code rans on a local machine with 8 GB RAM.
+If you encounter problems, the easiest solution is to throw more RAM at the problem.

 ## Contributing to BTA